itsniteshh/100_days_python_bootcamp/Everyday planner.md

 # Day 15 - 2nd June
 - little break needed
 - also, the files and exceptions exercises are not running properly

+# Day 16 - 3rd June
+- completed only 1 exercise but learnt json
+- will complete chapter 10 tomorrow